calvinthrall/calvinthrall.github.io/Research.md

 Revolving Door Diplomats (with Seowoo Chung, David Lindsey, and Matt Malis)

-Common Ownership and Political Competition (with Max Kagan and Reilly Steel)
+Common Ownership and Political Competition (with Reilly Steel)

 Doing Business with China (with Samantha Mussell)